eyedeekay/si-i2p-plugin/README.md

 Silly Questions I'm asking myself about how I want it to work:
 --------------------------------------------------------------

-Should it be possible to disable the http proxy and interact with it only using named pipes?
-For right now, I'm leaning toward yes as this could be useful for ssh clients and similar applications.

 Should it do filtering?
 I really don't think so but if there's a simple way to strip outgoing information then maybe.
 I dislike complexity.
 It's why this has